-Dluginski states that this 4-count movement was known by many names before it was widely known as just "a burpee".
+Dluginski further points out that this 4-count movement was known by many names before it was widely known as just "a burpee".
 It began as a squat thrust, then a "4-count burpee".

 Originally, the move was quite simple and was as follows:

-- Bend at the knees into a squatting position, with both hands on the floor in front of you.
+- Squat down and place both hands on the floor in front of you.

-To begin the fitness test, Burpee would record five separate heart rate measurements before and after four burpees had been performed, and then devised an equation that would accurately assess the heart’s blood pumping efficiency.
+To begin the fitness test, Burpee would record five separate heart rate measurements before and after performing four burpees, and then devised an equation that would accurately assess the heart’s blood pumping efficiency.